Asian Women's Fund: History

 The fund was formally established on June 19, 1995.
 Bunbei Hara was the first president from 1995 to 1999.
 The fund was set up by the Japanese government and run with state funds, and it was under the direct supervision of the Cabinet and the Ministry of Foreign Affairs.
 It was a quasi public organization, but it was managed by volunteers who were private citizens.
 South Korea claimed that state redress was what was required, and that the fund was not state redress.

 No activities in China or North Korea were funded.
 The Chinese and Japanese governments were unable to reach any agreement, and Japan had no regular diplomatic relations with North Korea.

-On January 24, 2005, a press conference was held announcing that the fund's would wrap up in March 2007 after the Indonesian projects were completed.
+On January 24, 2005, a press conference was held announcing that the fund would wrap up in March 2007 after the Indonesian projects were completed.
 On March 6, 2007, a press conference was held and president of the fund Tomiichi Murayama announced that the fund would dissolve on March 31, 2007.